daryllxd/lifelong-learning/programming/devops/chef.md

 *Berkshelf.* Recipe = the commands to install an individual component on the system (ex: Ruby, Rails gem dependencies, MySQL server).
 Several recipes relating to a particular piece of functionality (MySQL server/client) are bundled together in a Cookbook.
 Berkshelf is like the Bundler for these recipes.

+# Chef with Docker

+- Chef client inside Docker container: breaking Docker's immunity and treating it like a VM.
+- Containerizing workloads should only apply if the function you are running works well in a containerized state.
+- Habitat: Once you defined what your build looks like, you create an artifact.
+You start with your app code, compile it down, and end up with an artifact that can be run as a container somewhere.
+- Package the app in a way that you would package anywhere.
+- Habitat is not a scheduler.
+- ***Chef: infrastructure automation, Habitat: app automation.
+Define the packages and provision with any config management tool you want.***